Cider: Flavour compounds

 Most of the natural sugar in apples are used up in the fermentation process and are converted into alcohol, and carbon dioxide.
 If the fermentation goes all the way, the cider will have no perceivable residual sugar and be dry.
 This means that the cider will not taste sweet, and might show more bitterness, or acidity.
 Ciders are made in many parts of Europe and in the United States and each country has different representations of cider with different flavour compounds.
-Keeving is a traditional method of fermentation with low amounts of nitrogen in French and English ciders that is intended to slow down the rate of fermentation in hopes of retaining high esters as well as retaining some residual sugar in the bottled cider to increase effervescence in the aging process.
+Keeving is a traditional method of fermentation with low amounts of nitrogen in French and English ciders that is intended to slow down the rate of fermentation in hopes of retaining high esters as well as retaining some residual sugar in the bottled cider to increase effervescence in the ageing process.
 Ciders can be back sweetened, after fermentation is complete to add a sweet taste and balance out acids, tannins, and bitterness.
 Natural sugar can be used but this can restart fermentation in a bottle if not filtered correctly.
 Artificial sweeteners can be used which are non-fermentable but some of these create an aftertaste, such as saccharin or sucralose, yet some of these are known for adding off flavour compounds.

 In 2014, a study found that a 1 uspt bottle of mass-market cider contained 20.5 g (five teaspoons) of sugar, nearly the amount the WHO recommends as an adult's daily allowance of added sugar, and 5–10 times the amount of sugar in lager or ale.